hackingdecentralized/cirrus/README.md

 ## Disclaimer

-This software is provided “as is.”
+This software is provided "as is."
 It has not undergone a third-party security audit.
 Opening “All traffic / Anywhere” security groups is only for the convenience of AE and not recommended outside controlled environments.
 Use at your own risk.